Eric Douglas: Reflections on life inside Russia from 1993 until now

 The city of Korolev (then Kaliningrad), a suburb of Moscow, invited a group of West Virginia educators to help them begin the process of bringing their schools up to date.
 I went along and published a number of articles at the time.

-On the street, if you met a Russian, they were guarded and closed off.
+If you met a Russian on the street, they were guarded and closed off.
 Just a few months before, if they had met an American, they would have had to file a report and would have likely suffered interrogation.

 But when I was invited into homes, I felt like a long-lost cousin.
 The Russian people were warm, friendly and wanted to do the best they could for me.

-At the time, it wasn’t that food was in short supply, but the overall economic situation was so tight that no one had the money to waste in niceties.
+At the time, it wasn’t that food was in short supply, but the overall economic situation was so tight that no one had the money to waste on niceties.

 That didn’t matter when you were a guest in someone’s home, though.
 Much like the people of Appalachia, actually.